 What You Will Learn

-The workshops provide in-depth information on the FAMIS, FAMIS Plus, Medicaid for Pregnant Women, FAMIS MOMS, and the Low Income Children and Families programs.
+The workshops provide in-depth information on the FAMIS, FAMIS Plus, Medicaid for Pregnant Women, FAMIS MOMS, and the Low Income Children and Families (LIFC) programs.
 The topics presented include:

 - Who qualifies for the programs and how does a family apply